 Can smoking cause a sore throat?

-Regular smoking can have all sorts of impacts on your body.
-It can turn your fingernails and teeth yellow, cause poor vision and bring on early menopause.
-It can even impact your mental health and your mood, making you feel anxious and irritable.
-But as well as all these things, the biggest impact of smoking is on your throat, airways and lungs.
+Regular smoking can have all sorts of impacts on your health.
+It can turn your fingernails and teeth yellow, cause erectile dysfunction in men and even affect your fertility.
+According to the NHS, it can even impact your mental health and your mood, making you feel anxious and irritable.
+But as well as all these things, one of the biggest impacts of smoking is on your throat, airways and lungs.

 Does smoking cause a sore throat?